 Latvia U21s v England U21s preview: Young Lions aim to close in on Euro 2019

-England will bid to take a step closer to qualification for the European U21 Championships on Tuesday night against Latvia.
+England will bid to take a step closer to qualification for the European Under-21 Championship when they take on Latvia in Jelgava on Tuesday (kick-off 3pm BST).

-A goalless draw with Holland at Carrow Road on Thursday means England lead the second-placed Dutch in Group 4 by five points with three matches to play.
+A goalless draw with the Netherlands at Carrow Road on Thursday means England lead the second-placed Dutch in Group 4 by five points with three matches to play.
 Holland are the only side to have taken points off England, with two draws.

-Tuesday's match in Latvia is followed by October's games with Andorra and Scotland to come, from which two wins would seal England's progression.
+Tuesday's match at the 1,560-capacity Zemgale Olympic Centre is followed by October's games with Andorra and Scotland to come, from which two wins would seal England's progression to the finals in Italy and San Marino.

 And Scotland could do their neighbours a favour by taking points off Holland in their game in Doetinchem on Tuesday night.